 Recording a grand piano

-Recording a grand piano or piano is not necessarily complicated, but there are a number of things to consider before you start your recording session.
-With placing a few microphones randomly and pressing the red button you are pretty sure of ending up with a disappointing result.
+Recording a grand piano or piano is not necessarily complicated, but there are a number of things to consider before you start recording.
+Placing some mics randomly and pressing the red button means you are pretty sure of ending up with a disappointing result.

 In this blog I explain how you can record a grand piano.
-Recording an upright piano works pretty much the same way.
-There are several ways to do that.
+Recording an upright piano pretty much works the same way.
+There are several ways to do the job.
 One way is not necessarily better than the other.
 Moreover, it also depends on what kind of recording you want to achieve.